open-traffic-generator/ixia-c/docs/troubleshooting.md

 ## KNE environment

-**<ins>Topology creation failures for Ixia-C pods </ins>**: This error can occur for multiple reasons:
+**<ins>Topology creation failures for Ixia-C pods</ins>**: This error can occur for multiple reasons:

 * A mismatch in the Ixia-c build versions and the older Operator that is in use.
 To deploy the correct versions as per the releases, see "<https://github.com/open-traffic-generator/ixia-c/releases>".
 * The minimum resource requirement is not met.
 * An older version of KNE is being used in the client.
 To update KNE to a newer release, see "<https://github.com/openconfig/kne/releases/>" and deploy the topology.

-**<ins>Test fails due to timeout </ins>**: This error occurs when the test has faced a timeout.
+**<ins>Test fails due to timeout</ins>**: This error occurs when the test has faced a timeout.
 By default, the timeout is 10m.
 You can increase this limit to "-timeout 20m" or can ensure that all the services are reachable for the test to connect and run.

-**<ins>Test fails at set config </ins>**: This error occurs if the configuration is not proper.
+**<ins>Test fails at set config</ins>**: This error occurs if the configuration is not proper.
 For example, mistake in the flow configuration, BGP LI flag is not enabled but `GetStates` is called, and etc. You can correct the configuration and run the test again.

 ## UHD environment

-**<ins>Test may not run </ins>**: This error can occur for multiple reasons:
+**<ins>Test may not run</ins>**: This error can occur for multiple reasons:

-* Mismatch in version of rustic containers and controller in use.
-We must ensure they are compatible.
+* A mismatch in the version of the rustic containers and the controller that is in use.
+Ensure that they are compatible.
-* Rustic containers deployed may not be reachable.
-There are rare cases when we observe that even though the container is running, the port exposed may have gone corrupt.
-In such cases, the only way out is to redeploy those docker containers.
+* The Rustic containers (that are deployed) may not be reachable.
+There are rare cases when you observe that even if the container is running, the exposed port may have gone corrupt.
+In such scenarios, the only solution is to redeploy the docker containers.
 * The UHD ports may not be responsive.
-While we may have the rustic container ready, we have to ensure the UHD ports are up and ready.
-For this, please refer to port-api-service provided with UHD docs.
+When the rustic container is ready, ensure that the UHD ports are up.
+For this, refer to the port-api-service that is provided in the [UHD docs](tests-uhd400.md#vlan-port-mapping).